sepehrmn/sepehrmn/README.md

 ### Hi there 👋 I'm Sepehr.

-I spend most of my time building multi-agent systems.
+I spend most of my time building reliable multi-agent systems.

+I am passionate about accelerating the pace of scientific R&D with AI.

 ## Socials